GoberInfinity/ExampleDFR/README.md

 | localhost:8005/api/v1/users/:id/ | Detail about an user                                           |
 | localhost:8005/api/v1/upload/    | Uploads a csv file to s3 and puts all the info in the database |
 | localhost:8005/api/v1/data/      | Retrieves all information of all csv files from the database   |

+**Note**: If you would like to see more information about each endpoint and how it works check the _documentation_ section

 #### Testing